 People of color who are on the Autism Spectrum face different and additional obstacles than White Americans.
-The Sachs Center offers African American men and women with High Functioning Autism (Aspergers) there own safe space and group experience.
+The Sachs Center offers African American men and women with High Functioning Autism (Aspergers) their own safe space and group experience.
 We call it BASE: Black Autism Spectrum Experience.

-Twice a month, the group meets at the Sachs Center for an hour to connect and share authentically their unique perspective as people of color with autism.
+Twice a month, this group meets at the Sachs Center for an hour to connect and authentically share their unique perspective as People of Color with autism.
 Once a month, the group gets together for a social outing to have fun and connect.
 Our goal is to offer support and tools to destigmatize the experience of African American Autism.

 Previous topics discussed in the group include:

 - The feeling of being different